 Craft beer lovers may want to try the London Craft Beer Festival which is held in August and is going to be hipster-central.

 There used to be a Beer & Jazz festival in Greenwich, but I can’t find any information on whether that still goes on.
 To be honest, it was a pretty duff festival in my opinion.
 The jazz was high quality (but I dislike Jazz so that wasn’t much of a plus point for me) but the beer side of the festival was fairly lacking.
 My main memory was queueing for three hours to get in.
-Fucking joke.
+Absolute joke.
 Wow, ten years later and I am still bitter.

 In my previous articles on Beer in Mexico, Poland, Portugal, Cyprus, and Turkey, I’ve finished with a quick guide to ordering beer in the native language of each country.
 This isn’t really necessary here.
 If you are reading this article then you are already qualified.

 But for non-British people, ordering a pint of beer may be quite confusing.
 Here is a quick list of things to do:

 I think that’s about it.
 At the end of the day, it’s not really that complicated!

 The purpose of this article was to help you to find out what beer to drink in London.
 But the truth is, London is so vast, you can drink any form of beer.
 There is a bar or pub for you.
 Fancy real ale?
 Check out a Fuller’s pub.
 Fancy some craft beer?
 Then get yourself to Brewdog.
 What about Belgian beers?
 Why not go to St Christopher’s Inn in Borough Market?

 London is one of the most culturally diverse cities on earth, and that is an immense benefit when it comes to places to eat and drink.
 Of course, it has its own history, and that extends to beer.
 There are not many cities that can claim to have invented or to have perfected as many types of beer as London has (pale ale, IPA, stout, porter).